 Are you planning to sell your home or investment property in Edmonton without using a real estate agent?
 Good!
 Because Sunrise Home Buyers can help.

 Don’t get us wrong.
 There are many instances when we used the help of an Edmonton real estate agent when buying and selling homes.
 And that is how most people will buy and sell an Edmonton property as well.
 But everyone’s circumstances in life are unique.
 And there are situations when it’s best to avoid paying someone to be in the middle of a transaction.

-No question, paying 5-6% for the sale of a property in commission is a fair bit of cash.
+No question, paying 5-6% for the sale of a property in commissions is a fair bit of cash.
 And there are many instances when it’s worth it.
 Many Edmonton real estate agents we know can be very helpful and earn that commission.
 But that is not true in every case.